-Games aren’t just for kids and I think everyone is realizing this more and moves on.
+Games aren’t just for kids, and I think everyone is realizing this more and moving on.
 Children of the 80s have aged and never quite lost their love of gaming and have also raised children used to living in households filled with consoles, board games, and card tricks.
 It’s just a way of life.

-So, if you are ready to play a few board games online through Zoom, FaceTime, or any other online platform with family and friends, I’ve rounded up a variety of great options for you to consider.
+So, if you are ready to play a few board games online with family and friends through Zoom, FaceTime, or any other online platform, I’ve rounded up various great options for you to consider.
 Keep fun ALIVE!

-If you can’t find time to get together, you don’t have to be alone.
+You don’t have to be alone if you can’t find time to get together.
 Thank goodness for technology.
-And listen, don’t forget about your grandparents that live across the country!
+And listen, don’t forget about your grandparents who live across the country!
 They would love to participate, as well.

 Fun Board Games To Play Over FaceTime With Friends And Family

 Yes!
 FaceTime is the universal video chat service from Apple and while it is primarily used for conversations and screen sharing, there are a variety of different ways you can connect using this tool.

 Although personal interactions come first, social distancing has thrown us all for a loop.
 Technologies like FaceTime have recently played a critical role in helping us all stay in contact with loved ones and now it seems there is no turning back.

 What board games can you play on Zoom?

 Let’s break down some of our top picks for online gaming through Zoom or FaceTime.